bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 });
 ```

-Initializing the Bucket Browser Provider will
+Initializing the Reflag Browser Provider will
 also initialize [automatic feedback surveys](https://github.com/reflagcom/javascript/tree/main/packages/browser-sdk#qualitative-feedback).

 ## Feature resolution methods

-The Bucket OpenFeature Provider implements the OpenFeature evaluation interface for different value types.
+The Reflag OpenFeature Provider implements the OpenFeature evaluation interface for different value types.
 Each method handles the resolution of flags according to the OpenFeature specification.

 ### Common behavior